 Public baths had similar sociological values wherever they appeared.
 From the Roman to Turkish Empire, from Japan to Korea, world nations celebrated them as places of encounter.

-In modern South Korea, they continue to exist not only as a place of hygiene but also as an alternative Jjimjilbang accommodation, open 24 hours a day.
+Spa in South Korea continues to exist not only as a place of hygiene but also as an alternative Jjimjilbang accommodation, open 24 hours a day.
 Staying overnight in a Korean spa does not only give a glimpse of the life of a real Korea but also enables you to save some bucks.
 This means that you can explore the world outside of Jjimjilbang with – extra cash.
 And you still ask yourself – why?

 Did you like this article?